thunderer/Shortcode/README.md

 assert($result === $processor->process($text));
 ```

-Recursive shortcode processing is enabled by default with unlimited levels, use `Processor::withRecursionDepth($depth)` to control that behavior:
+Recursive shortcode processing is enabled by default with unlimited recursion levels, use `Processor::withRecursionDepth($depth)` to control that behavior:

 ```php
 $handlers = (new HandlerContainer())